Skip to main content

 Source

-Get the string at the given index as Cow<str> (encoding-safe).
+Get the string at the given index as Cow<str> (encoding-safe), leashed to 'a.

 Returns Cow::Borrowed for UTF-8 strings (zero-copy), Cow::Owned for non-UTF-8 strings (translated via Rf_translateCharUTF8).
 Returns None if out of bounds or NA_character_.